J-Gore/SPL-vsc-extension/README.md

 Adds support for basic syntax highlighting in SPL(Simple Programming Language) that is used in The University of Hull's Languages and their Compilers module.

+## Installation

+- To use this extension, download the `master` branch as a ZIP and extract it into the `<user home>/.vscode/extensions` folder and restart Code.

 ## Extension Settings

 Adds support for `.spl` files.